Haosi Namoinu

+Haosi Namoinu is a character in Meitei mythology and folklore of Kangleipak in India.
+After being mistreated by her stepmother, she transforms into a cicada (or cricket, depending on the version) and flies away from the human world.

+Story

-Haosi Namoinu is a character in Meitei mythology and folklore of Ancient Kangleipak in India.
-She is the only daughter of lady Pokmabi Laoshigam Chanu and lord Senbi Loikenba.
-Her father was a minister of the then Ancient Moirang kingdom, in charge of collecting tributes from the land of Kabo (present day Western Myanmar).
+She was the only daughter of Lady Pokmabi Laoshigam Chanu and Lord Senbi Loikenba.
+Her father was a minister of Ancient Moirang, in charge of collecting tributes from the land of Kabo (present day Western Myanmar).

-Tragedy

-After Haosi Namoinu's mother's untimely death, her father remarried with Nganurol Laoshigam Chanu (Loisingam Chanu), the sister of her mother.
+After Haosi Namoinu's mother's untimely death, her father remarried to Nganurol Laoshigam Chanu (Loisingam Chanu), her mother's sister.
 Spending a few days happily, Senbi Loikenba left for Kabo on the King's errand and during his absence, Haosi Namoinu was harshly treated by her stepmother.
 She was not allowed to go outside and play with her friends.
 She had to work as hard as she could to satisfy her stepmother.
-Her bliss of household life was much worsened.

-Her stepmother ordered her work after work and she completed it with no rest.
-She was forced to husk the rice, tired as she was, again she had to cook food for them and serve but she uttered no lamentation.
-Her stepmother's ruthlessness came to the highest degree and she ordered Haosi Namoinu, that if she wanted to join the feast (spring festival), she had to go to the maternal grandparents' house and bring a load of paddy rice (un-husked rice).
+She was forced to husk rice, cook food, and serve it.
+Despite this, she uttered no lamentation.
+Haosi Namoinu's stepmother told her that if she wanted to join the feast (spring festival), she had to go to the maternal grandparents' house and bring a load of paddy rice (un-husked rice).
 She did so, but her stepmother was still not satisfied, and struck her head with a cookery utensil.
-Having been deprived of all youthful delights, the girl transformed herself into a Hari Nongnang (cicada) (or cricket in some version), with her clothes as wings and feathers, and flew away with ravishing tears.
+Having been deprived of all youthful delights, the girl transformed herself into a Harinongnang (cicada), or cricket in some versions, with her clothes as wings and feathers, and flew away with ravishing tears.

 In ancient texts

 Khongjomnubi Nonggarol

 The story of lady Haosi Namoinu is mentioned in the Khongjomnubi Nongarol as one of its two content stories.

-The following is a passage from the text describing the pitiable plight of lady Haosi Namoinu suffering the atrocities of her cruel stepmother:
+The following is a passage from the text:

 One day Hāosināmoinu tenderly told her step-mother Lousikām Chanu that that day she and her companions of equal age and similar haircut had decided to have among themselves a match of kang.
 So she requested to allow her fetch the basketful load of paddy from the distant barn the next morning when the sun just shoots up with his brilliant rays, which the ill-natured and acid-tongued step-mother did not take kindly, and fiercely insisted on carrying out the task as enjoined.
 There was no means of escape for the poor girl, but on her return hardly had she stepped into the house and unloaded the heavy weight, when the termagant woman, always disquieting like boiling water, again bade her to perform household chores like husking the paddy with the pestle on the mortar and toil for fine grained rice.
 Unable to bear any further, the hapless girl made a retort against her saucy step-mother who, instantly flying into a rage, hit her head with a laddle.
 Then blood profusely rushed out of it.